msc-ai-lab/Skin-Cancer-Detection-with-LLM-enhanced-Explainable-AI/README.md

-# MSc AI LAB - Thesis Project 🎓🤖
+# MSc AI LAB - LLM-Enhanced Interpretability of XAI for Dermatological Cancer Classification 🎓🤖

-Welcome to the **MSc AI LAB Thesis Project** repository!
+Welcome to the **Skin Cancer Detection with LLM-enhanced Explainable AI** repository!
 This project was a part of our Master's research in **Artificial Intelligence** at UWE Bristol.

 ## Project Overview